-The Company accounts for income taxes using the asset and liability method described in SFAS No. 109, "Accounting For Income Taxes," the objective of which is to establish deferred tax assets and liabilities for the temporary differences between the financial reporting and the tax bases of the Medical's assets and liabilities at enacted tax rates expected to be in effect when such amounts are realized or settled.
+The Company accounts for income taxes using the asset and liability method, the objective of which is to establish deferred tax assets and liabilities for the temporary differences between the financial reporting and the tax bases of the Company's assets and liabilities at enacted tax rates expected to be in effect when such amounts are realized or settled.
 A valuation allowance related to deferred tax assets is recorded when it is more likely than not that some portion or all of the deferred tax assets will not be realized.

-At December 31, 2008, we have approximately \$4.7 million of net operating loss carryforwards to offset future taxable income and \$1.8 million of certain operating expenses which have been deferred as start up costs under Sec.
+At December 31, 2010, we have approximately \$8.4 million of federal net operating loss carryforwards to offset future taxable income and \$5.1 million of certain operating expenses which have been deferred as start up costs under Sec.
 195 for federal income tax purposes, subject to limitations for alternative minimum tax.
 Start-up costs will continue to be capitalized until the month in which active business begins, at which time the costs may be amortized over 15 years.
-In addition, at December 31, 2008 we have approximately \$92,000 of research and development tax credit carryforwards.
-The net operating loss and research and development credit carryforwards expire through 2028.
+In addition, at December 31, 2010 we have approximately \$290,000 of research and development tax credit carryforwards.
+The net operating loss and research and development credit carryforwards expire through 2030.